So, how much does a goat cost? It seems like a simple enough of a question. But the answer has a few more layers than a simple dollar amount.

 But you will also need a good livestock vet.
 Unfortunately you can’t just take your goats to a regular vet like for your dog or cat (no, not even dwarf goats).
 We are lucky in that we found a vet that also runs a regular vet.
 So their prices for a checkup are about the same as a household pet.

-I will add the caveat that a stellar buck or doe could go into the thousands but these prices are around what you should generally expect.
+I will add the caveat that stellar bucks (intact male goats) and/or does (female goats) could go into the thousands but these prices are around what you should generally expect.

 How much are baby goats?